-Pennsylvania petroleum museums offer a trip to the very beginning of U.S. oil and natural gas exploration history.
-Exhibits help educate visitors about the modern business of meeting the nation’s energy needs.
+Pennsylvania museums offer a trip to the very beginning of U.S. oil and natural gas exploration history, which began in 1859 along a small creek near Titusville.

 A center dedicated to the study of the oil heritage region is housed at Clarion University–Venango Campus in Oil City.